Transfer credits to PCC

 View your credits

 Once the evaluation is complete, your unofficial transcript in MyPCC shows transferred courses.
-If you don’t see a course, it did not meet the standards for acceptance (see above).
+If a course did not transfer as you expected, please review our standards for credit acceptance (see above).
+If you still have questions, please contact us.

 - Why are some of my transfer courses listed as 1XX or 2XX?

-If there isn’t an equivalent course at PCC, we assigned 1XX or 2XX in the closest subject area.
+If a course is not directly equivalent to a PCC course, we assign 1XX or 2XX in the closest subject area.
 Often, these courses still meet specific PCC degree requirements.

 - Why do grades from my transfer classes have a ‘T’ in front of them?